minhdao/minhdao.github.io/_posts/2023-03-30-ruby-memory-fragmentation.markdown

 date: 2023-03-30
 categories:
   - ruby
 description: A look into how Ruby manages memory.
 What is memory fragmentation?
-What causes in Ruby?
+What are the causes of fragmentation in Ruby?
 ---

 A while ago I read a great post about memory fragmentation issues in multithreaded Ruby programs from Speed Shop.
 The post went through many different aspects of Ruby memory management and causes of fragmentation.
 It was a tough read, but also lots of fun.
 The full post can be found [here](https://www.speedshop.co/2017/12/04/malloc-doubles-ruby-memory.html)